 As your child develops new skills, you can increase the difficulty level of the tasks in the app to challenge and motivate them even further.
 This helps your child grow and progress at their own pace, while also keeping them engaged and excited about their development.

-FAQs About Autism Signs in Babies
+FAQs About Signs of Autism in Babies

+What are some potential autism signs in babies?
 Autism signs in babies can include repetitive behaviors, like hand-flapping or rocking, that persist over several months.

+How early can autism be detected in babies?
 Autism can be detected as early as 18 months, but signs can often be spotted even earlier.

+Is repetitive behavior always a sign of autism in babies?
 No, repetitive behavior is common in babies, but if it persists for several months, it could be a sign of autism.

+If my baby shows signs of autism, what should I do?
 If you notice potential autism signs in your baby, it's advisable to consult with a healthcare professional for further evaluation.

+Can visual schedules and emotional regulation apps help babies with autism?
 Yes, learning tools like visual schedules and emotional regulation apps can significantly aid in the development and learning process of babies with autism.

-This post was originally published on April 26, 2023.
-It was updated on September 23, 2023.
+This post was originally published on 04/26/2023.
+It was updated on 11/26/2024.